+If $e$ is a loop in $D$ then it is a ribbon loop of $D$, but the converse is not true in general.
+In fact, $e$ is a loop in $D$ if and only if it is a trivial orientable ribbon loop of $D$.

-We now show that the various types of loops in a ribbon graph $G$ correspond to the various types of loops in the delta-matroid $D(G)$.
+We now show that the various types of loops in a ribbon graph $G$ correspond to the various types of ribbon loops in the delta-matroid $D(G)$.

 \begin{proposition} Let $G$ be a ribbon graph, $D=D(G)=(E,\mathcal{F})$, and $e\in E(G)$.
 Then \begin{enumerate} \item $e$ is a loop in $G$ if and only if $e$ is a ribbon loop in $D(G)$; \item $e$ is an orientable loop in $G$ if and only if $e$ is an orientable ribbon loop in $D(G)$; \item $e$ is a trivial loop in $G$ if and only if $e$ is a trivial ribbon loop in $D(G)$. \end{enumerate} \end{proposition} \begin{proof} We prove \eqref{p.loop2.a} first.
 An edge $e$ is a loop of $G$ if and only if $e$ is an edge of no spanning tree of $G$.
-This holds if and only if $e$ appears in no feasible set in $\mathcal{F}_{\min}$.
+This holds if and only if $e$ appears in no feasible set of $D_{\min}$.

 Next we consider \eqref{p.loop2.b}.
-A loop $e$ of $G$ is orientable if and only if it is not a loop of $G^e$.
-This is equivalent to $e$ not being a ribbon loop of $D(G^e)=D*e$.
+From Table~\ref{tablecontractrg} we see that a loop $e$ of $G$ is orientable if and only if it is not a loop of $G^e$.
+By \eqref{p.loop2.a}, $e$ is not a loop of $G^e$ if and only if it is not a ribbon loop of $D(G^e)$.
+The result follows since $D(G^e)=D*e$, by Theorem~\ref{t.twdu}.
 Thus \eqref{p.loop2.b} holds.